POLICY AND INNOVATION GROUP

 Our Team

 The Policy and Innovation Group is composed by enthusiastic researchers dedicated to the analysis and promotion of ocean energy.
-The team is led by Mr Henry Jeffrey, Senior Lecturer at the University of Edinburgh.

 Henry Jeffrey